 (Detailed PDF Map)

-- The Northwest Passage crossing Canada's Arctic Ocean could become usable on a regular basis by 2020, lessening maritime shipping distances substantially.
+- The Northwest Passage (NWP) crossing Canada's Arctic Ocean could become usable on a regular basis by 2020, lessening maritime shipping distances substantially.
 The maritime journey between East Asia and Western Europe would take about 13,600 km using the Northwest Passage, while taking 24,000 km using the Panama Canal.
 In 2007 the Northwest Passage was open during the summer months for the first time in recorded history, but it remains to be seen how stable this opening is.

-- The Transpolar Sea Route would use the central part of the Arctic to link the most directly the Strait of Bering and the Atlantic Ocean of Murmansk.
+- The Transpolar Sea Route (TSR) would use the central part of the Arctic to link the most directly the Strait of Bering and the Atlantic Ocean of Murmansk.
 This route is at this point hypothetical as it involves ice-free conditions that are not yet observed.

 - The Arctic Bridge linking the Russian port of Murmansk or the Norwegian port of Narvik to the Canadian port of Churchill could be used, mostly for the grain trade.
 Although this is not a trans-Arctic route per se, it is designed to connect two hinterlands (Northwest Europe and the North American Midwest) through the Arctic.